jgarcia162/100-days-of-code/log.md

 **Today's Progress:** I'm now using a Handler to access the UI thread from NotificationService.
 Prior use of a reference to the main activity was a memory leak waiting to happen.
 Restructured UpdatedCallback implementation.

 **Next Day's Goal(s)** Create cards and implement a RecyclerView in a staggered layout.
 Overall revamping of UI.
+Look into JobScheduler to replace TimerTask.

 **Link to work:** [Switched to a Handler](https://github.com/jgarcia162/Updated/commit/e5eca6b1c821e4e6564c1eaf8a808058e93f7745)
                   [Restructured Callback](https://github.com/jgarcia162/Updated/commit/30d552814447d9125e961bbfb9e26c3630917172)